IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/delete-reservation.md

 ![3dot ITZ](Images/3dots-delete.png)

-5. Confirm your action by Entering the value shown in bold (you can select the copy icon to copy and paste) and selecting delete
+5. Confirm your action by entering the value shown in bold (you can select the copy icon to copy and paste) and selecting delete

 ![Delete ITZ](Images/delete-confirm.png)